 How does G2A work?

 G2A.com is a website that - like Gumtree or ebay - brings together buyers and sellers of grey-market game keys for PC games and activation codes for PSN and Xbox Live credit, as well as codes for other software, gift cards and - these days - even gaming hardware.

 To be clear, G2A itself does not sell game codes, at least not that we're aware of.
 It is purely a marketplace where people can sell game codes.
-What you do is buy your key, wait for it to be emailed to you, then head to the relevant platform: Ubisoft Uplay, Steam etc, log in and select the option to activate a game.
-You paste in your key and then download the game files from the platform's servers: not G2A.
+What you do is buy your key, wait for it to be emailed to you, then head to the relevant platform: Epic Games Store, Steam, Uplay, etc, log in and select the option to activate a game.
+You paste in your key and then download the game files from the platform's servers - not G2A's.

 How, then, can the codes be so cheap, you ask.
 The answer lies in the fact that game prices vary from country to country, according to the average salaries.
 Sellers purchase activation codes in the cheapest regions with the aim of selling them to buyers in the most expensive.
 This makes them - and G2A - a profit, while gamers get to make a saving on the usual street price.

 G2A adds steps to prevent fraud.
 Sellers have to verify their social media details and phone numbers, and are limited to 10 transactions before having to provide extra verification.
 Its aim is to prevent dodgy sellers from scamming buyers with non-working game codes.